HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/portal_user_interface/managing_themes_and_skins/h_theme_skin_delete_theme.md

 The theme is removed from use by the portal.

+!!!note
-**Note:** The files that compose the theme are not deleted from the system.
+    The files that compose the theme are not deleted from the system.